mui/material-ui/docs/src/pages/components/drawers/drawers.md

 ### Keep mounted

-To ensure a temporary drawer is not unmounted, specify the `ModalProps` prop like
+To ensure a temporary drawer is not unmounted, specify the `ModalProps` prop like:

 ```jsx
 <Drawer